 Remove stains immediately.
 The longer a stain sits, the harder it is to remove.
 Do yourself a favor and clean it up now.

-Wood framework needs cleaning too!
-Regularly wipe down your wood framed chair with a dry lint-free cloth.
-For deeper cleaning, choose a wood polish and apply to the wood frame in small amounts using a cloth.
-Like with your upholstery, you’ll want to test out your polish on an inconspicuous area before going over the entire piece of furniture.Metal chairs are relatively maintenance-free and can be wiped down with a damp cloth with or without mild soap.
+Wood chairs need cleaning too!
+Regularly wipe down your wood chairs with a dry lint-free cloth.
+For deeper cleaning, choose a wood polish and apply it to the chair in small amounts using a cloth.
+Like with your upholstery, you’ll want to test your polish on an inconspicuous area before going over the entire piece of furniture.Metal chairs are relatively maintenance-free and can be wiped down with a damp cloth with or without mild soap.